cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

-Testing VR games with WiVRn and WlxOverlay-S on Fedora, using XRizer for SteamVR/OpenVR compatibility.
+Testing VR games with WiVRn and WayVR on Fedora, using XRizer for SteamVR/OpenVR compatibility.

-As usual, if a game isn't listed here, check out the other files to see if I've tried it on another revision of this system.
+If a game isn't listed here, check out the other files to see if I've tried it on another revision of this system.

 ## Current notes:
 - `amdgpu` resets not yet observed, but not known if resolved.